Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_exceptions.md

 }
 ```

-### Using `Action<Exception>`
+### Using `Func<ApizrException, bool>`

-Instead of trycatching all the things, you may want to provide an exception handling action, thanks to `WithExCatching` builder option, available at both register and request time.
+Instead of trycatching all the things, you may want to provide an exception handler, thanks to `WithExCatching` builder option, available at both register and request time.

 You can set it thanks to this option: